 Here we outline some of the numerical aspects of arXiv:1408.5743 in more detail.
 We lead in to the results through a discussion of more classical topics.
 Apart from just providing the programs relevant to the paper, this article aims to give some insight into how we expected to arrive at the final result.
 In the end, a list of all the relevant data is provided.
 The list of eigenvalues used in the computations was adapted from the data of H. Then (Maass cusp forms for large eigenvalues, Math.
 Comp.
 74 (2005) 363–381) which was provided under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
 The list is available here.

-Let \zeta be the Riemann zeta function and denote its non-trivial zeros by \rho=\beta+i\gamma.
+Let be the Riemann zeta function and denote its non-trivial zeros by .
 In 1912, Landau proved the following striking result for an exponential sum related to the zeros:

-Landau’s Formula Fix x>1, then, as T\rightarrow\infty, we have:
+Landau’s Formula Fix , then, as , we have:

-With the data of Odlyzko for the heights of the zeros of \zeta, it is easy to construct a Python script to verify this theorem (note in order to run this code you need mpmath and matplotlib and their dependencies).
-We obtain the following (normalised) plot which shows the real part of the sum in blue and the imaginary part in green:Landau's Formula
+With the data of Odlyzko for the heights of the zeros of , it is easy to construct a Python script to verify this theorem (note in order to run this code you need mpmath

 Now we see the oscillations more clearly.
 Firstly, the oscillations in the real and imaginary parts agree and are just slightly out of sync.
 This is not unexpected.
 However, at peak points, something uncharacteristic happens: while the real part (blue) has a large peak only on positive values, the imaginary part (green) has slightly smaller peaks for both negative and positive values around the actual X coordinate for the peak.
 Moreover, precisely at the peak point the sine kernel seems to vanish.
 These are recurring phenomena for all the peak points we could find.